Fishing License Information & Fees

 |Resident 65 and Over Annual Freshwater Fishing*||$9.00|

-* A valid trout license (annual or lifetime) is required in addition to other resident licenses only if you are fishing in designated stocked trout waters (October 1–June 15).
+- ** A valid nonresident trout license ($47.00 annual or $555.00 lifetime) is required in addition to other nonresident licenses only if you are fishing in designated stocked trout waters (October 1–June 15).

 |Nonresident Saltwater Fishing License||$25.00|

 |Nonresident 1-Day Freshwater Fishing**||$8.00|

 |Nonresident 5-Day Freshwater Fishing**

 |Nonresident 10-Day Saltwater Fishing License